 Kids love to explore, and it might end up in a painful experience if an adult’s eye has not scanned your yard.
-What is more, you should never leave your home or gardening tools, including chemicals in an open area.
-It has to be securely placed in your garage or any storage room where your infants don’t have access to.
+It would be best to never leave your home or gardening tools in an open area, including chemicals.
+It has to be securely placed in your garage or any storage room where your infants don’t have access to it.

 - Ask your child to be friendly and patient with other kids.
-Which means no chasing, horseplay, blocking others way or pushing on slides, climbing walls or swings – somebody can get hurt.
+This means no chasing, horseplay, blocking others’ way or pushing on slides, climbing walls or swings – somebody can get hurt.

 - Use play equipment for its purpose.
-For example, swings are not suitable for standing on it, and slides are not made for hiking them up.
+For example, swings are not suitable for standing on them, and slides are not made for hiking them up.

 - Don’t leave any toys unattended in the middle of the play area.
-Always put them aside when not using for others not to trip or fall.
+When not using them, always put them aside for others not to trip or fall.